 The best time to visit Honolulu, Hawaii, is from April to June.
-Immediately following the high tourist season, these months offer the ideal combination of lower prices and good weather.
+Immediately following the high tourist season, these months, in our opinion, offer the ideal combination of lower prices and good weather.

-The other “shoulder” tourism season in Honolulu runs from September to December, but it’s not as ideal as the springtime as it comes with a higher hurricane risk and significantly more rain.
+The other “shoulder” tourism season in Honolulu runs from September to December, but we don’t think it’s as ideal as the springtime, as it comes with a higher hurricane risk and significantly more rain.
 Either will give you the benefit of avoiding large crowds and overpriced bookings, but why not have the best of both worlds?

 Weather in Honolulu